Have you ever felt stuck in life and like you wanted to try something new but then thought you didn’t have what it takes to make the change?

 On top of that, it’ll help you focus on the positive rather than the negative, which applies to the world around you and yourself.

-Be grateful for the things your body can do and for the things you’ve accomplished.
+Be grateful for what your body can do and what you’ve accomplished.

 Show gratitude for your intelligence and your ability to learn.